Graphegon/Graphony/README.md

 G = Graph(conn)
 ```

+The `Graph` object `G` is used throughout the following documenation
+to demonstrate the features of Graphony.
+A Graphony `Graph` consists
-Graphony consists of four concepts:
+of four concepts:

-  - Graph: Top level object that contains all graph data in
+  - `Graph`: Top level object that contains all graph data in
     sub-graphs called *relations*.

-  - Relation: A named, typed sub-graph that holds edges.
+  - `Relation`: A named, typed sub-graph that holds edges.
 A
     relation consists of two GraphBLAS [Incidence
     Matrices](https://en.wikipedia.org/wiki/Incidence_matrix) that can
     be multiplied to project an adjacency with themselves, or any
     other combination of relations.

-  - Edge: Relation edges can be simple point to point edges or
+  - `Edge`: Relation edges can be simple point to point edges or
     hyperedges that represent relations between multiple incoming and
     outgoing nodes.

-  - Node: A node in the graph.
+  - `Node`: A node in the graph.

 ## Simple Graphs